-If you have access to one or more of these cards and the benefits are worth the annual fee (to you) then this is the better route by which to get Priority Pass membership – the Priority Pass Select membership that comes with these cards gives the cardholder and up to 2 guests free access to all Priority Pass lounges worldwide.
+If you have access to one or more of these cards and you find that the benefits are worth the annual fee, then this is the better route by which to get Priority Pass membership – the Priority Pass Select membership that comes with these cards gives the cardholder and up to 2 guests free access to all Priority Pass lounges worldwide.

 Note: The memberships offered by the American Express cards do not offer access to Priority Pass restaurants.

 If, on the other hand, you don’t have access to these cards or you don’t like the idea of paying for a premium credit card, then one of the three memberships on offer direct from Priority Pass may be of use to you.

 Even if you have elite status with and airline, there will be times when Priority Pass can come in very useful, usually in one of three situations:

 - Your airline of choice doesn’t have a club/lounge at an airport you’re visiting (I find this happens a lot in regions like the Caribbean)

 - You’re not flying with the airline with which you have elite status

 - You’re flying as a family and your airline status doesn’t get all of you into the airline’s lounge.